Universal Design for Learning: Implementation initiatives in the US

+Implementation initiatives in Ireland

+In Ireland, Universal Design for Learning has been promoted in further and higher education through national professional development and access initiatives.
+Since 2019, AHEAD, University College Dublin Access and Lifelong Learning, and the National Forum for the Enhancement of Teaching and Learning in Higher Education have awarded Digital Badges in Universal Design, a free national introductory course for staff in further and higher education.
+AHEAD states that more than 5,000 badges have been awarded.

+The Higher Education Authority has also funded Universal Design initiatives through the Programme for Access to Higher Education.
+Under PATH 4 Phase 1, a €3 million Universal Design Fund was allocated to higher education institutions for 2022–2024 to support the embedding of Universal Design approaches and inclusive practices, particularly for neurodiverse students and students with intellectual disabilities.
+The HEA-funded ALTITUDE project produced a National Charter for Universal Design in Tertiary Education, developed through a cross-sector collaboration involving national agencies, higher education institutions and Education and Training Board representatives.

 Research

-Research evidence on UDL is complicated as it is hard to isolate UDL from other pedagogical practices, for example, Coppola et al. (2019) combine UDL with Culturally Sustaining Pedagogy, and Phuong and Berkeley (2017) combine it with Adaptive Equity Oriented Pedagogy (AEP).
+Research evidence on UDL is complicated as it is hard to isolate UDL from other pedagogical practices.
+For example, Coppola et al. (2019) combine UDL with culturally sustaining pedagogy, and Phuong and Berkeley (2017) combine it with adaptive equity-oriented pedagogy (AEP).
 Coppola et al. provide phenomenological evidence that learners with a variety of needs find UDL helpful for their learning.
-Phuong and Berkeley, using a randomized controlled trial, found that AEP, which is based on UDL, led to a significant improvement in students’ grades, even when several confounding variables were controlled for.
+Phuong and Berkeley, using a randomized controlled trial, found that AEP, which is based on UDL, led to a significant improvement in students' grades, even when several confounding variables were controlled for.

-Baumann and Melle (2019) report in a small-scale study of 89 students, 73 without specific educational needs and 16 with specific educational needs, that the inclusion of UDL enhanced both students’ performance and their enjoyment of the learning experience.
+Baumann and Melle (2019) report in a small-scale study of 89 students, 73 without specific educational needs and 16 with specific educational needs, that the inclusion of UDL enhanced both student groups' performance and their enjoyment of the learning experience.

-Assistive technology for UDL
+Assistive technology

 Assistive technology (AT) is a pedagogical approach that can be used to enforce universal design for learning (UDL) in the inclusive classroom.
 AT and UDL can be theorized as two ends of a spectrum, where AT is on one end addressing personal or individual student needs, and UDL is on the other end concerned with classroom needs and curriculum design.
 Around the center of this spectrum, AT and UDL overlap such that student individual needs are addressed within the context of the larger curriculum, ideally without segregation or exclusion.
 UDL provides educators with the framework for an educational curriculum that addresses students' diverse learning styles and interests via AT.

 According to the Technology-Related Assistance to Individuals with Disabilities Act of 1988 and the Individuals with Disabilities Education Act of 2004, AT includes AT devices and services.
 AT devices are physical hardware, equipment, or software used to improve a person's cognitive, emotional, and/or behavioral experience.
 These devices differ from medical ones which may be implanted surgically.
 AT services aid a person in choosing and/or using AT devices.